-If you search your ancestors in Sant’Angelo dei Lombardi, in the province of Avellino, Campania region, the documents about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Sant’Angelo dei Lombardi, in the province of Avellino, Campania region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Campania and in Avellino province registry offices were established in early 1800: it means that you could find information in Sant’Angelo dei Lombardi registrar as of that date.
+In towns and villages of Campania and in Avellino province registry offices were established in 1809: it means that you could find your ancestors records in Sant’Angelo dei Lombardi town hall archives as of that date.

-So, if your ancestors were in Sant’Angelo dei Lombardi in the nineteenth or twentieth century, then you could try to contact the City Office of Sant’Angelo dei Lombardi to know more: our local expert is ready to help you in your research!
+So, if your ancestors lived in Sant’Angelo dei Lombardi during the past centuries, then you should start your family research from the City Office of Sant’Angelo dei Lombardi to know more: our local expert is ready to help you in your research!

 It could be useful for you to know that some of the most common surnames in Avellino province are: